-EngView Packaging Suite is a complex product, covering several main stages of preparation for serial production of packaging from sheet materials (cardboard, corrugated cardboard, etc.).
-These are:
+The long-developed CAD system, which covers several main stages of preparation for serial production of packaging from sheet materials (cardboard, corrugated cardboard, etc.) is offered as a main tool in the production departments of packaging companies.
+The stages are the following: